luizpvas/luizpvas.github.io/posts/04_holistic_language_server_extensions.md

 Move all lib specific code closed together.
 Core broadcasts events (`reference_added`, `scope_defined`, `type_solved`, etc.) that each extension can listen and do something about.
 The dependency happens in one direction: extensions knows about core, core does not know about extensions.

 A consequence of this design is exposing core's types (`Reference::Record`, `Scope::Record`, `TypeInference::Clue::*`, `TypeInference::Conclusion`, etc.).
-All of those things becomes a contract that were private before.
+All of those things that were private before becomes then a public contract.
 I'm OK with that.

 By the way, this approach is known as microkernel architecture or plugin architecture.
 There are lots of good stuff about it on Google.